MSCI seeks feedback on Adani Group over Hindenburg Research's claims

 MSCI’s statement further stated that it will decide on the treatment of Adani stocks indices after receiving feedback and consultation.

 The Hindenburg report came at a time when the conglomerate planned a large scheduled fundraising attempt, in which it sought to raise a big amount of Rs 20,000-cr from investors to fund capital expenditure and reduce debt.
+On Thursday, Adani Group, in an official statement, said that its shareholders and investors were adversely impacted by the Hindenburg controversial report that alleged that the conglomerate was engaged in accounting fraud and stock manipulation for decades.

+Adani Group said on Thursday it is evaluating "remedial and punitive action" under US and Indian laws.

+In a statement to stocks exchanges, Adani Group head of legal, Jatin Jalundhwala, called the Hindenburg report "maliciously mischievous, (and) unresearched".

 The fundraising attempt opened on Friday, instead of Wednesday, where the FPO got subscribed only 1 per cent on Day 1.